Vashti259/cintel-01-interactive-Vashti-repo/README.md

 # Project 1: Cintel-01-interactive-Vashti-repo
   Name: Vashti Gambol
   DateMarch 7th,2024
-# My temporary project 1 repo
+# Vashti's Website
-This is a trial repo for temporary projects where all my files will be kept.
-Python Packages will also be installed.
+This project is where all my files will be kept.
+Python Packages will be installed.
 PyShiny and the necessary tools for its function will be integrated into the project.
 Information will be available as the project progresses.
 We will create a website that displays plots of a histogram for a clearer understanding.